Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Maret 2026 17.40.10 UTC
+- WIB: Minggu, 22 Maret 2026 18.32.54 UTC
-- WITA: Minggu, 22 Maret 2026 18.40.10 UTC
+- WITA: Minggu, 22 Maret 2026 19.32.54 UTC
-- WIT: Minggu, 22 Maret 2026 19.40.10 UTC
+- WIT: Minggu, 22 Maret 2026 20.32.54 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: friendship
+Kategori: success